BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integrations-List/NPCs/Citizens.md

 # [Citizens](https://www.spigotmc.org/resources/13811/)

+@snippet:versions:minimum@ _2.0.33-SNAPSHOT_

-If you have this plugin you can use it's NPCs.
-I highly recommend you installing it, it's NPCs are way more immersive.
-Having Citizens also allows you to use NPCKill objective and to have moving NPC's in addition to the normal NPC functionality.
+If you have this plugin you can use its NPCs.
+I highly recommend you installing it, its NPCs are way more immersive.
+Having Citizens also allows you to use NPCKill objective and to have moving NPCs in addition to the normal NPC functionality.

 !!! info